 However, these skills are not confined to IT and technical roles.

 Organizations need people who can use digital technology to capitalize on emerging opportunities and investments.
 As a result, digital skills are in demand across sectors and within roles that traditionally did not require them; for example, the farm-equipment manufacturer that now requires software developers to build tractors with artificial intelligence features that adjust to weather conditions.

 Steering a candidate to a better company ultimately increases the chances of hiring the right candidates for the right role

-Thomas Handcock, HR practice leader with CEB, now Gartner, observes that the convergence of demand across industries places a huge amount of pressure on an already stressed talent pool.
+Thomas Handcock, HR practice leader with Gartner observes that the convergence of demand across industries places a huge amount of pressure on an already stressed talent pool.

 Heads of recruiting can no longer rely on the traditional service-delivery model to support the digital transformation of the company.
 Instead, they must take a more labor-market-centric view of the recruitment process by understanding what skill gaps will appear over the next three to five years, and how they can fill them now.

 At most organizations, employment brands typically comprise a handful of blandly aspirational messages on career development and social responsibility.
 Candidates easily tune out this kind of “white noise” and instead turn to other sources for an unvarnished look at what the company offers.
 This could be through social media for crowdsourced information on the business, reviews on Glassdoor or profiles of potential team members on networking sites.